Greyhound Information

 Frequently Asked Questions and Myths About Greyhounds:

 Do you need a large yard to have a greyhound?
 No. See the above answer.
-One dog magazine recently rated greyhounds as one of the best apartment dogs because of their calm, quiet nature.
+One dog magazine recently rated greyhounds as one of the best apartment dogs, because of their calm, quiet nature.

 Can Greyhounds live with cats and other small animals?
 Yes about 75 percent can.
 We do run into a few that have too high of a prey drive to live with anything small that resembles a squirrel or bunny.
 We test our greyhounds with cats and small dogs.
 We have had greyhounds that were able to be placed with birds, chickens, goats and even rabbits.